 Since otters became a protected species under the Endangered Species Act in 1977, northern sea otters have rebounded to about 100,000 otters in North America, mainly in Southeast Alaska and British Columbia, Canada.
 But the smaller southern sea otters still occupy only 13 percent of their historic range, with a population of an estimated 3,000 currently living on California’s central coast, according to the US Geological Survey.
 Their numbers once dropped as low as about 50 otters, and the experts at the Monterey Bay Aquarium have played a key role in rescuing pups.

-Sign up for the Reasons to be Cheerful newsletter.Both the US Fish and Wildlife Service and Elakha Alliance, an Oregon nonprofit named after the Chinook term for otter, recently finished feasibility studies showing that it is not only possible to restore otters in their historic habitat but that it would yield enormous benefits as well as unique challenges.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Both the US Fish and Wildlife Service and Elakha Alliance, an Oregon nonprofit named after the Chinook term for otter, recently finished feasibility studies showing that it is not only possible to restore otters in their historic habitat but that it would yield enormous benefits as well as unique challenges.
 “Sea otters are a really critical part of our coastal environment,” Jane Bacchieri, the executive director of the Elakha Alliance, says.
 “Bringing back sea otters means making the coast more resilient.”

 Without a healthy otter population to keep them in check, the number of sea urchins — the otters’ favorite food — ballooned, in some coastal parts of California, by 10,000 percent.
 The purple urchins, sometimes labeled “sea zombies,” have mowed down entire kelp forests in Northern California, with up to 95 percent disappearing since 2012.
 If the ravenous otters were returned to their historic habitat, they almost certainly would reduce sea urchin numbers and thus allow kelp forests and seagrasses to flourish again.